 MFA Degree in Europe: What You Need to Know

 A Master of Fine Arts is a postgraduate degree that is done after the Bachelors in Fine Arts degree.
-This Masters degree is generally done in Visual arts, creative writing, dance, theater, dance, filmmaking, 2D animation, 3D animation and so on.
+This Masters degree is done in Visual arts, creative writing, dance, theater, dance, filmmaking, 2D animation, 3D animation and so on.

 This varies from university to university.
 The eligibility for university includes a certain grade in the Bachelor's degree.
 Apart from this, the universities expect a detailed portfolio of your previous work.
 An application with your presentation can help you become a student in one of the best universities in Europe.